 All Christians are sent into the world to be witnesses, however, chaplains are received by the organisation within which they work.
 In this story, Phillip the deacon was welcomed by the Ethiopian eunuch.
-Phillip was invited to sit with the Ethiopian eunuch and help him make sense of the Scriptures.
+Phillip was invited to sit with the Ethiopian eunuch and help him make sense of the scriptures.
 Understanding that chaplains are guests; invited, received and welcomed in a specific place, distinguishes chaplaincy.
 This means that chaplaincy is always a negotiated presence.
-We will think more about the practicalities of what this looks like in the next session.
+We will think more about what this looks like in the next session.

-Conclusions
+§ Conclusions

-During this session we have thought about some historic examples of chaplaincy and also began to think about what chaplaincy might look like as it evolves to meet the needs of the world in the 21st century.
+During this session we have thought about some historic examples of chaplaincy and also began to think about what chaplaincy might look like as it evolves to meet the needs of the world in the twenty first century.
 We have seen that:

-- Chaplains offer critical pastoral care. - Chaplaincy happens away from church buildings and communities. - Chaplains share their cloaks, whatever that might mean in a practical sense. - Chaplains offer the comfort of a caring listening ear. - Chaplains reflect God's compassionate heart. - Chaplaincy is motivated by God's love and empowered by the Holy Spirit. - Chaplaincy is an act of compassion: the enactment of love towards a person or community in need. - Chaplains respond to the nudges of God's Holy Spirit.

-- Chaplains regularly use the props and prompts around them. - Chaplains embrace uncertain endings, trusting God with the next step. - Chaplains are sent and authorised by the church and received by the organisations in which they work. - Chaplaincy is therefore a negotiated presence.
+- Chaplains offer critical pastoral care. - Chaplaincy happens away from church buildings and communities. - Chaplains share their cloaks, whatever that may be. - Chaplains offer the comfort of a caring listening ear. - Chaplains reflect God's caring heart. - Chaplaincy is motivated by God's love, empowered by the Holy Spirit. - Chaplaincy is an act of compassion; the enactment of love towards a person or community in need. - Chaplains respond to the nudges of God's Holy Spirit. - Chaplains regularly use the props and prompts around them. - Chaplains embrace uncertain endings, trusting God with the next step. - Chaplains are sent and authorised by the church and received by the organisations they work within. - Chaplaincy is therefore a negotiated presence.

-Prayers and Dismissal
+GROUP PRAYER

+Conclude with the Lord's Prayer

-Our Father in heaven, hallowed be your name.
+Our Father in heaven, hallowed be your Name.

 Your kingdom come, your will be done, on earth as in heaven.

 Give us today our daily bread.

-Forgive us our sins, as we forgive those who sin against us.
+Forgive us our sins as we forgive those who sin against us.

 Save us from the time of trial, and deliver us from evil.

 For the kingdom, the power, and the glory are yours, now and for ever.

 Amen.

-(From the Methodist Worship Book, NRSV)
+Blessing